Valerie Miller: Singer, Actress - Short Bio

 The ever-expanding scope of Valerie’s work ranges from musical theater, to the opera, to her recent performances of contemporary art songs, inspired by her own study of composition.
 Her performances encompass roles as soloist in the San Francisco Symphony Pops Series concert “Cole Porter On Broadway,” Elizabetta in Amato Opera’s “Don Carlo,” and Louisa in “The Fantasticks.”
 Valerie’s fluency across diverse musical and dramatic styles is the result of a creative need to learn and to grow.
 Unifying the work are her exciting, burnished soprano sound, her power to communicate through performance, and a conviction that a solid dramatic and vocal technique give the performer the confidence and ability to fulfill the role.

 After settling in Los Angeles Valerie taught at the Stella Adler Academy of Acting, in Hollywood.
 She later opened a private studio where she teaches singing, voice for the actor, acting, and audition classes to industry professionals in both the San Francisco and Los Angeles areas.

 Valerie has found a comfortable home in Northern California where she performs regularly.
 She continues to teach and perform both in the Bay Area and in LA, combining a joy of teaching and her own artistic output, two areas of sharing that are never far separated in her creative life.

 Valerie is a member of NACUSA, CSA, AGMA, Actors Equity, and SAG/AFTRA.

-She is currently studying composition with National Endowment for the Arts recipient Dr. Beverly Grigsby. valeriejmiller.com
+She has studied composition with National Endowment for the Arts recipient Dr. Beverly Grigsby. valeriejmiller.com